tux-type/supsmu/README.md

 # Supsmu

-Supsmu implements Friedman's SuperSmoother algorithm - a time series smoother that uses cross-validation to automatically select optimal spans for local linear regression.
+Supsmu is an implementation of Friedman's SuperSmoother algorithm - a time series smoother that uses cross-validation to automatically select optimal spans for local linear regression.

 ![A comparison of noisy data and its smoothed version using Supsmu](assets/smoothing_comparison.png "Smoothing Comparison")